 There are many opportunities in Minnesota for those looking to develop their game outside of the regular season.
 On this page we list some of the many available hockey clinics and camps in our area.
 SLPHA does not recommend any particular program and instead leaves it up to players and their families to decide which options are best for their individual hockey development needs.

-This June and July the St. Louis Park High School coaching staff invites all SLP Squirt, Peewee, Bantam, U10-14 Girls and High School hockey players to sign up for summer hockey clinics!
-Clinics will be 3 days a week mixing ice time and dryland with an emphasis on fun and individual skill development in all areas of the game.
+The St. Louis Park High School coaching staff invites all SLP Squirt, Peewee, Bantam, 10U-15U Girls and High School hockey players to sign up for summer hockey clinics!
+Clinics will be 3 days a week during June and July with an emphasis on skill development in all areas of the game.

 The following offer a variety of sleep away camps, clinics, private and small group lessons and off ice training that focus on skating technique, speed, skills, etc.